tom-seddon/b2/doc/Debug-version.md

 This means slightly quicker saving, and slightly better performance in Emacs (since you can use the load literally option).

+Tick `Include cycle count` to add a cycle count column in the output.
+By default the cycle count relative to the start of the trace is shown; tick `Absolute cycle count` to have the absolute count shown (not typically terribly useful).

+Tick `Include register names` to include register names in the output.
+This takes up a few more columns but you may find it easier to read.

 The `Cycles output` options let you specify how the cycle count is displayed in the output. `Absolute` is the absolute number of emulated cycles since the BBC was rebooted, probably not very useful;